ernstste/landsatlinks/README.md

 Example:
 ```
-landsatlinks download /home/landsatlinks/urls_landsat_TM_ETM_OLI_20221001T174038.txt /home/landsatlinks/
+landsatlinks download ~/landsatlinks/urls_landsat_TM_ETM_OLI_20221001T174038.txt ~/landsatlinks/

-Loading urls from /home/landsatlinks/test/urls_landsat_TM_ETM_OLI_20221001T174038.txt
+Loading urls from ~/landsatlinks/test/urls_landsat_TM_ETM_OLI_20221001T174038.txt

-6 product bundles found in filesystem, 110 left to download.
+6 of 116 product bundles found in filesystem, 110 left to download.

 Downloading: 5%|===>                                    | 6/110 [08:36<2:29:13, 100.97s/pproduct bundle/s]
 ```

+### Gotchas
-The output directory will be checked for existing product bundles and only the missing ones are downloaded.
+The output directory will be checked __recursively__ (i.e. including all subfolders) for existing product bundles and download URLs are only created for product bundles that were not found in the filesystem.
+All directories, .tar files, and .tar.gz files that match the [Landsat Collections Level-1 naming convention](https://www.usgs.gov/faqs/what-naming-convention-landsat-collection-2-level-1-and-level-2-scenes) are considered.
 Partial downloads (product bundles that are accompanied by .aria2 files) will be continued.

 The M2M API is rate limited to 15,000 requests/15min.
-If you exceed this limit, the tool will wait for 15 and continue.
+If you exceed this limit, landsatlinks will wait for 15 minutes and continue afterwards.
+Checking for existing product bundles in the output directory happens before generating download URLs to reduce using unnecessary requests.

 ### License
 MIT